Lucy Peppiatt PhD

 Steve Watts PhD

 Steve is passionate about the creative relationship between Christian belief and culture.
-He is currently working on a PhD in Mediaeval History at the University of St Andrews and believes there is much to be gained today from an informed understanding of the Medieval Church.
+He completed his PhD in Mediaeval History at the University of St Andrews and believes there is much to be gained today from an informed understanding of the Medieval Church.
 He has previously completed masters degrees in Medieval Studies (St Andrews) and Christian Studies (Regent College, Canada), and a bachelors degree in English and the Humanities (Simon Fraser, Canada).
 Steve is married to Elissa and they have two wonderful children, Isaac and Lucy.
 They attend the Kingdom Vineyard, where Steve is permitted to get behind the drum kit from time to time.

 Alison (Ali) Whittall